buildpacks/rfcs/text/0000-multi-api-lifecycle-descriptor.md

 [lifecycle]
   version = "0.9.0"
 ```
-* `supproted` contains an array of support API versions:
+* `supported` contains an array of support API versions:
   * for version `1.0+`, version `x.n` implies support for [`x.0`,`x.n`]
   * `supported` should be a superset of `deprecated`
   * `supported` should not contain experimental apis